 Breech is sometimes difficult to tell with palpation (feeling the abdomen with the hands), and other times quite easy to tell.
 Even if the doctor is sure, s/he’ll recommend an ultrasound (sonogram) to get hard data to enter into the mother’s chart.

-Here are some pictures of palpation and drawing the findings of the breech presenting baby on a Sunday, when baby was still breech.
+Here is picture of palpation and drawing the findings of the breech presenting baby on a Sunday, when baby was still breech.
 The mom did a forward-leaning inversion that night and the next day, Monday, before her scheduled ultrasound.
 Then we found out the baby had flipped head down!

 With palpation, we look for a cylinder shape coming from the firm bulge at the top of the fundus.
 This is the thigh coming off of the buttocks.